Nithishnk23/React-Axios-CRUD/README.md

 ## CRUD using Axios

 A simple CRUD (Create, Read, Update, Delete) application built using React and Axios.
 This project demonstrates how to perform basic CRUD operations on user data.
 Created by NK(Nithishnk23).
 Completed on 22/04/24.

+## Features

+- Add new user data to the list
+- View a list of users with their details
+- Update user data
+- Delete user data from the list